akka/akka/akka-docs/rst/java/futures.rst

 which is always executed on global Java pool).

-Then we wait for stages to complete so second and third ``thenApply`` are executed on completed ``CompletionStage``, and stages are executed on the current thread - ``main`` in our case.
+Then we wait for stages to complete so second and third ``thenApply`` are executed on completed ``CompletionStage``, and stages are executed on the current thread - the thread which called second and third ``thenApply``.

 Async methods